elh/bettor/README.md

 ### Running Locally

-Install dependencies using Nix. [default.nix](https://github.com/elh/bettor/blob/main/default.nix) defines all development dependencies for the project.
+Install dependencies using Nix. `default.nix` defines all development dependencies for the project.

 If you want to run the Discord bot, you will need to enable it and provide a Discord bot token as flags in the server main file.
+For dev testing, you will want to use a different Discord bot than the one used in production, joined to your test Discord servers.

+Go flags can be provided via environment variables and `.env` files using `joho/godotenv`.

 ```
+$ make run-local-server
-$ make run
+$ make run-local-bot
 ```

 ### Development